InsightSoftwareConsortium/ITK-Wasm/doc/content/docs/itk_js_to_itk_wasm_migration_guide.md

 # itk.js to itk-wasm Migration Guide

-*Note: this migration guide is a work in progress.*
+*Note: this migration guide is a work in progress. itk-wasm is currently in the alpha development stage with additional changes anticipated into December.
+Also, nearly all tests in the test suite pass, but DICOM series reading, GE and JPEG format currently have issues.*

 **itk-wasm** is a major upgrade with a focus on univeral, performant computing in WebAssembly.
 The itk.js to itk-wasm transition also brings improvements